 Common Types of Apples: Tart or Sweet?

-Maybe you want to purchase an apple that’s more on the tart side, or maybe you love apples that are very sweet.
+Maybe you want to purchase an apple that’s more on the tart side, or maybe you love apples that are very sweet and juicy.
 How do you know which apple varieties offer which flavor profile?
 Our chart below ranks all of our common types of apples on a scale from tart to sweet.
 Where does your favorite fall?

 Best Uses for Common Types of Apples